 Rushden’s rivalry with Corby, twenty miles away, is another factor.
 A Yes2RushdenLakes Facebook page, supposedly set up by locals in 2013, argues that “When the Steel Industry died, Corby received massive infusions of State and EU aid to regenerate the Town.
 Rushden and its hinterland were equally dependent on a single industry, the shoe industry.
 (Once, they made over half the shoes in the world!)
 When that industry died in the 80s/90s, nobody and nothing came to their rescue (unlike Corby!)”
 Yes2RushdenLakes’ other arguments in favour – the new hotel that German town-twinning delegations can stay in, an extra lane on a roundabout, and a new footbridge over the A45 – sound like barrel-scraping and you have to wonder whether this grassroots campaign is just astroturf laid down by the developer.

-For all its supporters, the promise of hundreds of new jobs at Rushden Lakes is the clincher: LXB has engaged the well-respected Volterra Partners to produce an economic report arguing that Rushden Lakes will create a 1,700 jobs directly and indirectly.
+For all its supporters, the promise of hundreds of new jobs at Rushden Lakes is the clincher: LXB has engaged the well-respected Volterra Partners to produce an economic report arguing that Rushden Lakes will create 1,700 new jobs directly and indirectly.
 But this part of the East Midlands has no shortage of low-paid retail jobs: just 2.1% of people in the Wellingborough constituency claim unemployment benefits, below the national average of 2.4%.
 What’s more, nearly a third of residents already work in retail, wholesale and related sectors like vehicle repair, transportation and storage.

 What the area lacks is better-paid jobs to keep bright school leavers and graduates in the area, and attract new talent.
 Northants is now part of the oddly-named “England’s Economic Heartland” (EEH) strategic alliance, stretching from Oxfordshire to Cambridgeshire and covering Bucks, Beds and Northants in between.
 “We are the beating heart of the UK’s global competitiveness, particularly in science and technology innovation,” the partnership claims.